bidmachine/BidMachine-Unity-Plugin/README.md

 MediaAssetType.Icon | Only icon assets will be downloaded and displayed MediaAssetType.Image | Only image assets will be downloaded and displayed

-- Add NativeAdView (Game Object) to scene Canvas
+- Add RawImage to scene Canvas (should be active in hierarchy)
-- Add NativeAdView.cs to NativeAdView (Game Object) via Add component Button.
+- Add NativeAdView.cs to your RawImage via Add component Button.
 - Pass the following native ad components to NativeAdView script:
      - Text nativeAdViewTitle
      - Text nativeAdViewDescription